-This article is all about L-Tyrosine, an amino acid supplement great for boosting energy, concentration and motivation.
-And while L-tyrosine is great, there’s some important things you should know in order to maximize the benefits that you’re getting from L-tyrosine.
-Find out what biochemical hacks you can use by pairing certain supplements with L- tyrosine, dosage and how to take L-tyrosine.
-And for those who are using L-tyrosine regularly, find out what you need to watch out for to keep your self healthy and safe.
+L-Tyrosine is an amino acid supplement that is great for boosting energy, concentration and motivation.
+And while L-tyrosine is great, there’s some important things you should know in order to maximize its benefits.
+Find out what biochemical hacks you can use by pairing certain supplements with L- tyrosine and the importance of dosage.
+And for those who are using L-tyrosine regularly, find out what you need to watch out for to keep yourself healthy and safe.

 Now if you’re like many of us, chances are sometimes you wouldn’t mind having some extra energy, focus and motivation in your back pocket.
 While caffeine can be helpful, sometimes our regular use of it creates tolerance and when we need that pick me up, caffeine might not work as well as we want it to.
 L-tyrosine is a great substitute for caffeine when you need some extra kick for your workout or work day.

 L- Tyrosine is an amino acid that is naturally found in protein from sources like chicken meat, eggs, beef, dairy, beans, nuts and grains.
 It is the chemical precursor to dopamine, norepinephrine, adrenaline and thyroid hormones.
 The body can actually make L-tyrosine from another amino acid called L-phenylalanine or you can get it from your diet.